GarrettLab/INApreliminary/README.md

 This preliminary version of the INA (impact network analysis) R package includes a subset of the main INA functions.
 More functions will be added shortly.

-### The following commands can be used to install and load the seedHealth package in R
+### The following commands can be used to install and load the INApreliminary package in R

 install.packages("devtools")